Forming calls with GraphQL

 mutation {mutationName(input: {MutationNameInput!}) {MutationNamePayload}}

-The input object in this example is MutationNameInput
+The input object in this example is MutationNameInput, and the payload object is MutationNamePayload.

 In the mutations reference, the listed input fields are what you pass as the input object.
 The listed return fields are what you pass as the payload object.